 Here’s a simple recipe so you can make this treat at home when you miss the food in Manila.

 Halo-halo mixture (sweetened red beans and chickpeas)

 Kaong (palm nuts)

 Cubes of tropical fruits (cantaloupe, mango or banana)

 1/2 cup evaporated milk

-Ice cream (Ube is best, but you can also use vanilla or mango)
+Ice cream (Ube is recommended, but you can also use vanilla or mango)

 Half-fill a tall glass with layers of the first five ingredients.
 Cover with enough shaved ice to fill the glass.
 Pour over the evaporated milk.
 Top with a scoop of ice cream.

 My team is very familiar with the dessert and if you need to go hunt down the ingredients to bring home, they know where to shop!